 Before you ship to Croatia

-Calculate the on-delivery charge at 25% VAT for your typical order values, both above and below €150.
-Include a clear note in your listings for orders above the threshold.
+Calculate the on-delivery charge at 25% VAT for your typical order values, and work out whether IOSS registration pays for itself at your volumes.
+Include a clear note in your listings for orders that will attract charges on delivery.
 The hidden costs of shipping to EU customers are felt particularly acutely in high-VAT markets like Croatia, and managing customer expectations upfront is the most effective way to prevent delivery refusals and returns.